booking terms & conditions.

 • Changes – Changes / amendments to ‘best value’ and ‘best flexible’ rate bookings are allowed free of charge in line with their respective cancellation policy.
 Non-refundable bookings cannot be changed.

 • Curtailments – If you decide to shorten your stay with us once it has started, the remainder of your booking is non-refundable.

-• ‘No Shows’ – If you do not arrive at the hotel by 12 midnight on your arrival date (unless agreed in advance), you will be deemed a ‘no show’ and your booking cancelled, and no refund given.
+• ‘No Shows’ – Unless agreed in advance, if you do not arrive at the hotel by 8pm on your arrival date, your booking will be deemed a ‘no show’ and cancelled, with no refund given.
 This includes any Extras included with your booking.

 Cancellation by Townhouse Exeter